High quality competition experience begins with great technical officials.

 - A Major Technical Official at the Canada Games

-NTO training is also the foundation for the International Triathlon Union level 1 (ITU-1) certification.
-Once completed, the coursework is fully recognized – there is just one additional step of successfully working an ITU validation event.
+NTO training is also the foundation for World Triathlon Level 1 (WT-1) certification.
+Once completed, the coursework is fully recognized – there is just one additional step of successfully working a WT validation event.
 See the “International Technical Official Context and Training” section below for more information.
-Most individuals who take the NTO course complete their ITU-1 certification.
+Most individuals who take the NTO course complete their WT-1 certification.

 Steps to Certification as a National Technical Official: